-MICHAEL EUSTICE graduated with a BA in Educational Theatre (University of Adelaide) and an MA in Theatre Studies from the University of London).
+MICHAEL EUSTICE graduated with a BA in Educational Theatre (University of Adelaide) and an MA in Theatre Studies (University of London).
 He is also the Managing Director of Theatre Bugs & Adelaide Theatre Academy which is the largest performing arts school in South Australia.
 Michael is the current President of the Theatre Association of South Australia.
-He has directed and performed in numerous productions for a variety of companies but like so many other Adelaidian theatre practitioners of his vintage began his theatrical journey with the legendary Bunyip Children’s Theatre where he played the roles of many different animals and occasionally a human.
-For Red Phoenix he has directed several award nominated, award winning and critically acclaimed productions including: Shakespeare’s Titus Andronicus, David Williamson’s Don Parties On, and Vaclav Havel’s The Conspirators, Albert Camus’ Caligula and Tim Firth’s The Flint Street Nativity, and Ian Hislop & Nick Newman’s A Bunch of Amateurs.
+He has directed and performed in numerous productions for a variety of companies and like so many other Adelaidian theatre practitioners of his vintage began his theatrical journey with the legendary Bunyip Children’s Theatre where he played the roles of many different animals and occasionally a human.
+For Red Phoenix he has directed several award nominated, award winning and critically acclaimed productions including: Shakespeare’s Titus Andronicus, David Williamson’s Don Parties On, Vaclav Havel’s The Conspirators, Albert Camus’ Caligula, Tim Firth’s The Flint Street Nativity, and Ian Hislop & Nick Newman’s A Bunch of Amateurs.
 Other notable directing credits include the award nominated Neville’s Island for Adelaide Rep and a sellout season of Macbeth for the Theatre Guild.

 Libby Drake – Treasurer